-When it comes to web filters or SWGs (secure web gateways), different vendors have widely different opinions on which method should be used to deploy them.
-Historically, vendors struggled to implement authentication in transparent mode, and maybe they remember some awkward conversations with customers that chose the wrong method.
+Different vendors have widely different opinions on which method should be used to deploy web filters or SWGs (secure web gateways).
+Historically, vendors struggled to implement authentication in Transparent mode, and maybe they remember some awkward conversations with customers that chose the wrong method.

-The sad fact is that even technical architects at the same vendor can have a different opinion.
+The tricky thing is that even technical architects at the same vendor can have a different opinion.
 So, how are you supposed to choose?

 We asked 6 different resellers of 3 different SWGs the question: